December Newsletter 2019

 Dig: If your Caladiums don’t return well each spring you might consider digging the bulbs up in the fall to store over winter.
 They may be succumbing to wet winter soil.

 Relocate Houseplants: Continue to monitor the weather so summering houseplants aren’t left outside with a sudden temperature drop.
 If overhead cover is provided, some plants typically grown in the home are fine in short term temperatures close to freezing, but others need to be above 50°, so know what you have.
-Prepare to bring tender houseplants back inside.
-Remove any dead or dying foliage.
+To bring tender houseplants back inside, remove any dead or dying foliage.
 Lightly spray them down with the garden hose and wipe leaves with a sponge to remove dust and insects.
 A dose of insecticidal soap or Spinosad may be needed before bringing plants indoors but continue to watch since one application may not be enough.
-Locate your houseplants in appropriate light conditions and water them less often in the winter (see our handout Houseplant Watering Fundamentals).
-Also, be on the lookout for a new handout on managing large indoor houseplants.
-CLICK HERE FOR HANDOUTS.
+Locate your houseplants in appropriate light conditions and, unless your air is very dry, water them less often in the winter.
+See our handouts Houseplant Watering Fundamentals CLICK HERE and Top Low Light Houseplants CLICK HERE.

 Maintain Mowers and Tools: When the gardening season takes a short break in winter, and lawn growth has slowed, use up the gas in the mower, hose off all debris and sharpen the blades.
 The ragged cuts from dull mower blades can lead to diseases in lawns.